stdm/stdm.github.io/_posts/2017-11-22-Some-bits-of-theory-to-better-understand-deep-learning.md

 ### Insights from Geoffrey Hinton

-Geoffrey Hinton published an improvement of the errors he founds in current CNNs (max pooling, need for many training exaples): capsule networks.
+Geoffrey Hinton published an improvement of the errors he founds in current CNNs (max pooling, need for many training examples): capsule networks.
 They are able to learn hierarchies of representations with respect to their relation to each opther (e.g., in computer vision: translation and rotation).
 This makes it much easier for the network to learn that objects depicted from different viewpoints are actually the same thing (i.e., CapsNets need less training data).

 * [Paper 1](https://openreview.net/pdf?id=HJWLfGWRb) and [2](https://arxiv.org/abs/1710.09829) on arXiv